team-thunderfoot/tabs/README.md

 • `tabActive:` Specifies the active tab.

 • `tabActiveClass:` Specifies the CSS class for the active tab content.
+If this attribute is not provided in the HTML, the tab content bodies will be initially hidden, and clicking on a tab will activate the corresponding content.

 • `tabBodyActiveClass:` Specifies the CSS class for the active tab link.